Tinram/MySQL-Filler/README.md

 ## Background

-As part of my work, I use empty database schemas which require population with junk data; real data is too copious and/or *verboten* (i.e. contains Personally Identifiable Information (PII)).
+As part of my work, I use empty database schemas which require population with junk data; real data is too copious and/or *verboten* (i.e. contains Personally Identifiable Information).
 My [old script](https://github.com/Tinram/Database-Filler) filled the database tables but I had to add a few foreign keys afterwards for joins.
 Annoying.

 ## Requirements